h-banii/hypr-shader-preview/README.md

 npm i
 ```

-## Usage

-Start the server then access it in your browser
+Then start the server and access it in your browser
 [http://localhost:5173](http://localhost:5173)

 ```sh